 This feels like a war game in the way it's played and is handy to play with an alphabet chart nearby.

 Tip!
 Copy these cards onto colored construction paper to create sets that are easy to keep separate so that you can have multiple games going on at once with easy clean up.

-4. Boo Card Game – This game is a simple one.
-It works where students pull a card and identify it.
+Letter Name Treasure Quest - This game is a simple one.
+It works where students pull a letter card and identify it.